How to Watch the F1 Belgian Grand Prix Online for FREE

 Are you hyped for the first Formula 1 race after the summer break?
 We can’t blame you.

-The eagerly anticipated event starts with free practices on August 24 and 25.
-Qualifiers are held on August 25 as well, with the big race scheduled for 15:10 CEST on August 26.
+The eagerly anticipated event starts with free practices in August.
 One thing’s for sure — you don’t want to miss what could be the culmination of a truly intense F1 season.
 And if you follow our walkthrough, you won’t.

 So how can you watch the Belgian Grand Prix online and — even better — for free?
 Stick around to find out, because we have a simple, detailed guide on getting live coverage of the race.
 All you need is access to RTL and a solid VPN to bypass the geoblocks in your way.
 We’ll even tell you how to get a premium VPN without paying anything!